prajwaltr93/hershey_dataset/README.md

 ### NOTE !

-Original paper was based on japanese characters, you can also extract the same using the script in this repository
+Original paper was based on japanese characters, you can also extract the same using the script in this repository, get the japaneses and roman jhf file from http://paulbourke.net/dataformats/hershey/

 ### TODO :